cross311/conferences/day1/singlepage-cross.md

 People who switched over to smart clients, have been using these concepts for quite a while.
 How you do this on the client is pretty much the same, just without plugins and just using the browser.
 Same architecture ... different technology

+## SPA Features (Presentation FrameWorks)

+* Orgnization
+* Page LifeCycle
+* Dependency Mgt
+* MV*
+* Routing
+* UI Interaction
+* Data Binding
+* Services

+What is ** NOT **

+* Rich Data
+* UI Controls
+* Testing
+* CSS / Styling
+* Your Logic :)
+* Security

+Picking which SPA framework based off of the Todo app example. hahahah.
+It is not for deciding, but ot see how the framework style looks.
+Ask **WHY** 5 times before you make any decisions.

+A presenstion framework should do presentation well.  jQuery and other frameworks in js are just doing way to much so that puts them in a position where they give you the kitchen sink, but that isnk is not the best.

+## Data Binding

+With angularjs, your databinding is just {{variable}} with in the html. there is no <%= variable %>.
+You should not have to write so much.

+When working with attributes that are on html elements, always start with data-.
+You techinically do not have too, but in html5 it is a reserved attribute name that does not slow down the browser from trying to see if it understands what you are saying.

+## MV*

+How to you attached you html to you model to your view.
+No javascript in the view, an dnot html in the viewModel.
+With Angular you should not have to mix these two items.
+Putting this information in each, it makes reading and understanding in the long term very hard.
+What should the screen present is the view.
+The actual data that the needs to be updated or seen is the ViewModel.

+Putting you View without having js mixed it, it allows you to make sure that you html is valid.
+Putting a view together by appending strings on strings, how do you know that you are writting valid html?
+Browsers and other things have been built to do things really well, when you mix js and html you are saying that you dont care that they do it better.

+## Dynamic View Composition

+View do not have to have everything in them.
+Your views should also handle one thing and one thing only.  use views inside of views inside of views.
+Then you only have to worry about exactly what you are trying to view in one html file, not everything in one html file.